 Make Sure That Documents Are Rendered Correctly

 This goes for your bulletins.
 I encourage you to offer different versions of your document(s), including PDF, Word Format (.DOCX), or even a HTML (standalone web) version.
-You may refer to the growing resources at the bottom of this guide for your reference.
+Refer to the growing resources at the bottom of this guide.

 Media (audio And Videos) (Website Continued)